Frequently Asked Questions

 Without insurance, all rescue costs are your financial responsibility and can exceed €3,000–€5,000 per incident in the Alps.
 E-gloo is optional but essential for peace of mind.

-Chamonix stands out as one of the most iconic ski destinations in the world — and for good reason.
+Chamonix ski resort stands out as one of the most iconic ski destinations in the world — and for good reason.
 Nestled beneath Mont Blanc, it offers some of the most diverse and thrilling ski terrain in Europe.

 World-Class Terrain for All Levels